StackVista/stackstate-docs/setup/installation/openshift_install.md

 | :--- | :--- | :--- |
 | The Agent that runs the Kubernetes checks | `cluster-agent.agent.scc.enabled` | This process needs to run a privileged container with direct access to the host\(network\) and volumes. |

-If you're not installing as an administrator, please follow the instructions below to [first install the `SecurityContextConfiguration` objects in OpenShift](openshift_install.md#manually-create-securitycontextconfiguration-objects).
+If you're not installing as an administrator, follow the instructions below to [first install the `SecurityContextConfiguration` objects in OpenShift](openshift_install.md#manually-create-securitycontextconfiguration-objects).
 Then ensure that you set the above configuration flag to `false`.

 The values file that automates the installation of the OpenShift StackPack and monitoring agent is: